codingconcepts/albert/README.md

 ### Agent

-An agent is configured to kill a process, a machine, a docker container (not tested), or a network interface (not developed).
+An agent is configured to kill a process, a machine, a Docker container (not tested), or a network interface (not developed).

 As with the orchestrator, here's some example configuration (with the obvious bits omitted) to help you make sense of things: